 4. Tidepool Snorkeling

-Check out Snorkel Alaska for Ketchikan’s best scuba experience.
+Check out Snorkel Alaska for Ketchikan’s best scuba experience, they’ve been at it for years.

 5. Kayaking Excursion